Homepage Blank 5 Wishes Document PDF Form

 I Want Or Don’t Want.

-I b elieve that my life is precious and I deserve to be treated with dignity.
-When the timee comes that
+believe that my life is precious and I deserve to be treated with dignity.
+When the time comes that

 What You Should Keep In Mind As My Caregiver

-I want to be offered food and fluids by mouth, and kept clean and warm.
+I want to be offered food and fluids by mouth if it

 What “Life-Support Treatment” Means To Me